wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Reading_Data.md

 ### Reading with SdsStreamViews

 When you transform data with an SdsStreamView, the data read is converted to the *target type* specified in the SdsStreamView.
-For details on working with stream views, see the [Stream Views](xref:sdsStreamViews) section.
+For details on working with stream views, see [Stream Views](xref:sdsStreamViews).

 All stream view transformations are GET HTTP requests.
 You specify the stream view by appending the stream view identifier to requests to the transformation endpoint.
 For example, the following request would return the first event in the stream as the target type in the stream view specified by the `streamViewId`: